hassiahk/MLRC-2020-Double-Hard-Debias/README.md

 ```bash
 pip install -r requirements.txt
 ```

-To run in develop mode:
+To run in develop mode, this is needed if you are just running our notebooks without changing anything:
 ```bash
 python setup.py develop
 ```